|

 your question and what you want to learn from it

-most important section
+important section of the application

 practical details such as time, people and equipment required